Written by Scribendi

 The Blots and Plots blog instructs writers to stay in the habit of writing, targeting specific problems and demonstrating how it's possible to write a novel even with a full-time job.

 This well-known and comprehensive site offers all manner of advice and resources for authors.
 Of particular interest are the site's many creative writing prompts.
 New prompts are published weekly, and writers post their results in the comments section.

-We hope these tools are just what you need to continue crafting your masterpiece.
-With a list of writing websites designed for helping writers with everything from brainstorming to proofreading to publishing, you'll be unstoppable!
+We hope these tools are just what you need to continue crafting masterful writing.
+With a list of writing websites designed to help writers with everything from brainstorming to proofreading to publishing, you'll be unstoppable!

 Image source: Lauren Mancke/Unsplash.com